 Progression guaranteed with this personalised SUP performance boost… One-to-one and 2:1 bespoke coaching – we will tailor a 2-hour session around your ability level and aspirations, primarily at Paper Mill Lock (where we can be sure of ideal coaching conditions) or one of various other South Essex flat-water venues to suit the tides and weather forecast; we stay pliable to ensure we score optimal conditions for your session.
 On top of our ‘standard’ scheduled group beginner lessons and improver courses, we have been quietly running advanced individual coaching with several regular clients since 2017; primarily focussed on race technique, our riders have achieved great results including wins at national level races with the skills they’ve learnt and drills they’ve practiced.
-While intermediate and beginner technique has previously been brought on by our group Learn to SUP lessons and Improver Tours – plus of course at our free Wednesday evening SUP Club – in 2020 with our social distancing regulations following the Covid-19 pandemic, one-to-one and 2:1 coaching looks set to be popular for entry-level and improving paddlers too.
+While intermediate and beginner technique has previously been brought on by our group Learn to SUP lessons and Improver Tours – plus of course at our free Wednesday evening SUP Club – in 2020 with social distancing regulations brought on by the Covid-19 pandemic, one-to-one and 2:1 coaching became popular for entry-level and improving paddlers too.
 Having taught group beginner and intermediate BSUPA lessons since 2013, we certainly have the experience to teach these skills on a more personal level too… Our 1:1 coaching costs £80 for a 2-hour course, with your own kit (board, paddle, leash etc).
 Or if you can team up with a friend or family member of a similar ability level, two-to-one coaching works out at £50pp excluding kit hire.
 (Red Paddle Rides, Sports, Races and Elites are available to hire for an additional £20.)
 To arrange a bespoke session, just click ‘book now‘ to see our schedule and select any 1:1 or 2:1 session.